indrekots/indrekots.github.io/_posts/articles/2016-08-25-java-8-streams-an-introduction-the-get-you-up-and-running.md

 Collection is the interface which lists, sets, queues and the like implement.
 With the introduction of Java 8 and *default methods*, a method called `stream()` was added to the Collection interface.
 It returns a sequential Stream with the collection as its source.

 {% highlight java %}
+List<Book> library = new ArrayList<>();
+library.add(new Book("Alice's Adventures in Wonderland", 300, "Lewis Carrol"));
 Stream<Book> bookStream = library.stream();
 {% endhighlight %}

+### Creating a stream from arrays.

+Arrays don't have the same convenient methods that Collections have.
+Therefore to create a stream from an array, you need to use the static method `stream()` in the Arrays class.
+In addition to general Streams, it contains overloaded methods for specialized streams as well.
+Specialized streams are discussed later in this post.

+{% highlight java %}
+String[] names = {"Lewis Carrol", "H.G.
+Wells", "Michael Ende"};
+Stream<String> stream = Arrays.stream(names);
+{% endhighlight %}

-creating a stream from collections, streams from values, streams from arrays, streams from files, streams from functions Stream.of
+streams from values, streams from arrays, streams from files, streams from functions Stream.of

 ## Stream operators